stackhpc/stackhpc-kayobe-config/doc/source/operations/rabbitmq.rst

 By default in Kolla-Ansible, two key options for the high availability of RabbitMQ are disabled.
 These are durable queues, where messages are persisted to disk; and classic queue mirroring, where messages are replicated across multiple exchanges.
-Without these, a deployment will be a poor state for managing any updates for RabbitMQ, or any outages that cause it to be stopped.
+Without these, a deployment has a higher risk of experiencing issues when updating RabbitMQ, or recovering from network outages.
 Messages held in RabbitMQ nodes that are stopped will be lost, which causes knock-on effects to the OpenStack services which either sent or were expecting to receive them.
 The Kolla-Ansible flag ``om_enable_rabbitmq_high_availability`` can be used to enable both of these options.
-This will default to ``true`` from Xena onwards.
+The default will be overridden to ``true`` from Xena onwards in StackHPC Kayobe configuration.

 While the `RabbitMQ docs <https://www.rabbitmq.com/queues.html#durability>`_ do say "throughput and latency of a queue is not affected by whether a queue is